 (a) a cashless gaming machine system; or

-(b) an electronic management system that operates in association with a cashless gaming machine system; or
+(b) an electronic management system in association with a cashless gaming machine system; or

-(c) a jackpot system
+(c) a jackpot system,

-rule 17, with any necessary modifications, shall apply to any master or system cards that enable access to data or transactions to be performed.
-Any passwords or PIN numbers required to gain access to any such systems must be subject to a suitable password or PIN security policy.
+Then, rule 14 shall apply to any master or system cards that enable access to data or transactions to be performed.
+Passwords or PIN numbers required to gain access to such systems must be subject to a suitable security policy.

-19 Requirement for security seals and logs

-The venue manager must ensure that every item of gambling equipment that is required to have a security seal fitted is not played or operated unless the security seal is present and intact and that the details listed below have been recorded in a log kept available for inspection at the venue.
-Such a log must be kept separately for each individual gaming machine, and where applicable, each jackpot controller or other item of gambling equipment, and must record, as a minimum -

-(a) the date the seal was fitted; (b) the unique seal number;

-(c) by whom it was fitted; and

-(d) the reason it was fitted.

-20 Damaged or removed security seal

-If any security seal is found to have been removed, broken, tampered with, or cannot be accounted for in the seal log, the venue manager must ensure that -

-(a) the relevant gambling equipment is switched off and not used; and

-(b) the corporate society is immediately notified (refer to rule 94).
+19

-21 Obligations of key persons
+Obligations of key persons, including technicians and service personnel

-Every member of venue personnel and every person contracted to service gambling equipment must ensure that the security and integrity of gaming machines and gambling equipment is not compromised by -
+All venue personnel and every person contracted to service gambling equipment must ensure the security and integrity of gaming machines, gambling equipment, and electronic monitoring equipment is not compromised by -

-(a) ensuring that the gaming machine or gambling equipment is securely locked; and
+(a) ensuring that gaming machines, gambling equipment, and the site controller cabinet are securely locked; and

-(b) immediately reporting to the venue manager, or person for the time being in charge of the gambling operation at the venue -
+(b) immediately reporting to the venue manager, or person in charge of the gambling operation at the venue -

-(i) any potential breaches of security or integrity such as faulty or broken locks or seals or the loss of keys, or
+(i) any potential breaches of security or integrity such as faulty or broken locks or seals or the loss of keys; and

-(ii) any apparent damage, tampering, or suspected faults or malfunctions of gambling equipment.
+(ii) any apparent damage, tampering, or suspected faults or malfunctions of gambling equipment and any monitoring equipment, including site controllers, interfaces, cabling or network communications devices.

-22 Remedy of breach
+20 Remedy of breach